About Circling Europe

 Circling and Integral Theory

-Circling Europe has a deep research experience in the world’s most all-encompassing philosophy, Integral Theory, including published papers and award winning presentations.
+Circling Europe has a deep research experience in the world’s most all-encompassing philosophy, Integral Theory, including published papers, a book chapter and award winning presentations.

 Integral Theory is a meta-theory that draws on a wide variety of academic and cross-cultural disciplines creating the most comprehensive guide and map of research into how humans grow and develop.
 Our approach has drawn much from pioneering integral researchers Susan Cook-Greuter (Harvard University) and Robert Kegan (Harvard University), who are pioneers and world leaders in the field of adult development.